 High Risk: Potential for immediate harm to the victim.

 Immediate referral to PS and convening of the TAT.

 Notification of appropriate local law enforcement required.

 PS to conduct a risk reduction meeting with the victim.
-Women's Center must be involved in situations of domestic abuse, stalking, or sexual abuse.
+Gender Equity Center must be involved in situations of domestic abuse, stalking, or sexual abuse.

 Other protective measures as determined by TAT or responsible college unit.